melo/docker-perl-alt/README.md

 The name of this function is `functions.echo`.
 The first part, `functions`, is the name of the handler file, `functions.pl`.
 The second part, `echo`, is the name of the sub called in that file.
-See [AWS::Lambda][] for details on writting Lambda handlers.
+See [AWS::Lambda][] for details on writing Lambda handlers.

-To test the function locally, build your image then run run it like this:
+To test the function locally, build your image then run it like this:

 ```
 $ docker run --rm -it -p 9000:8080 your_image your_handler.your_function